moves-rwth/storm/documentation/usage/running-storm.md

 categories: [Usage]
 ---

-# Running storm
+# Running Storm

 We will now discuss some examples to get you started.
 While they should illustrate how the tool is run, there are many more features and options to explore.
-For more details, be sure to check the [usage](documentation/usage/usage.html) and consult the help message of storm.
-In this tutorial, we assume that `storm` is in your `PATH` (if you installed storm via [Homebrew](#homebrew) this is already the case; if you built storm yourself, you need to add it [manually](#adding-storm-to-your-path)).
+For more details, be sure to check the [usage](documentation/usage/usage.html) and consult the help message of Storm.
+In this tutorial, we assume that `storm` is in your `PATH` (if you installed Storm via [Homebrew](#homebrew) this is already the case; if you built Storm yourself, you need to add it [manually](#adding-storm-to-your-path)).

 ## Standard model checking

-Let's make sure that you can run storm:
+Let's make sure that you can run Storm:

 ```shell
 storm